Bounds on cohomological support varieties: Introduction

 \begin{introthm} For any local ring $R$ and any bounded complex $M$ of finitely generated free modules

 \end{introthm}

-We prove a more precise statement in \cref{th_radical_support} that describes how each radical element of $\pi^*(R)$ gives rise to a hyperplane containing $\V_R(M)$.
-In particular, this means we actually obtain an upper bound on the rank of the smallest vector subspace of $\mathbb{A}^n_k$ containing $\V_R(M)$, which is often larger than $\dim \V_R(M)$.
+This is really a result about $\V_R(R)$ since the complexes considered satisfy $\V_R(M)=\V_R(R)$. \Cref{theorem C} follows from the more precise \Cref{th_radical_support}, which describes how each radical element of $\pi^*(R)$ gives rise to a hyperplane containing $\V_R(R)$.
+In particular, we obtain an upper bound on the rank of the smallest vector subspace of $\mathbb{A}^n_k$ containing $\V_R(M)$, which is often larger than $\dim \V_R(M)$.

 Combined with the characterization \cite{Pollitz:2019} of local complete intersection rings in terms of $\V_R(R)$, \cref{theorem C} immediately implies a result of Avramov and Halperin \cite{Avramov/Halperin:1987}, that if every element of $\pi^2(R)$ is radical then $R$ is complete intersection; see \cref{cor_AH_rad}.
+A related open problem of Avramov \cite[Problem 4.3]{Avramov:1989a} connects the existence of embedded deformations to central elements in $\pi^2(R)$.
+In \cref{remark embedded deformation} we discuss how our results shed some new light on this question.

-As another consequence of Theorem \ref{theorem C}, as well as the proof of \cref{theorem A}, is an improvement of a central result from \cite{Avramov/Buchweitz/Iyengar/Miller:2010} that bounds the Loewy length of finite free complexes in terms of the \emph{conormal free rank} $\mathrm{cf\text{-}rank}(R)$.
+As another consequence of Theorem \ref{theorem C}, as well as the proof of \cref{theorem A}, is the following improvement to a central result from \cite{Avramov/Buchweitz/Iyengar/Miller:2010} that bounds the Loewy length of finite free complexes in terms of the \emph{conormal free rank} $\mathrm{cf\text{-}rank}(R)$.

 \begin{introthm} For any local ring $R$ and any bounded complex $M$ of finitely generated free modules with $\H(M)\neq 0$, we have